 Botulinum toxin typically takes 2 to 5 days to start working, with full slimming results seen in a few weeks.
 This treatment wears off after 3 to 4 months, so to maintain a slimmer appearance, you’ll need to continue to get injections several times per year.

 WHO IS A GOOD CANDIDATE FOR BOTULINUM TOXIN ?

 < 30 years :prevention of lines and wrinkles

 > 50 years: greater need for other modalities (laser, dermal fillers, surgery)

 Cheek volume is another popular area that clients want to target with fillers.
 With age, the cheeks can become hollow in appearance or look flat due to a decrease in collagen production.
 Fillers can sculpt and add more definition to the cheekbone area, as well as improve the nasolabial folds (also known as “smile lines”), where deep creases or nasojugal grooves develop with age.
 Juvderm, Restylane, Belotero Balance, Sculptra, Radiesse, and Juvderm Voluma XC are some of the options that Body+Beauty Lab offers to tackle these problem areas.

 THE BOTTOM LINE

-Both fillers and Botox come with their own risks and sets of advantages, and they’re not really used for the same thing.
+Both fillers and Botulinum toxin come with their own risks and sets of advantages, and they’re not really used for the same thing.
 While collagen is used to deal with wrinkles, it does so by paralyzing the muscles surrounding them.
 Fillers, on the other hand, do exactly what they sound like by filling in the areas they’re injected into.